 ‘What the fuck,’ I spoke out loud as I said, ‘Pumps Kaz?’

 Those words continued to echo several times around the room before they stopped.
-Deciding that we’d talk later, I changed my focus to the doorway.
+I decided that we’d talk later as my dread returned, and I changed my focus back to who was standing at the doorway.

-‘Who’s there?’
-I called out, then immediately regretted it as the door flew open, and before my eyes could even adjust to the light, something hard hit me across the head.
+I called out, ‘Who’s there?’ then immediately regretted it as the door flew open, and before my eyes could adjust to the light, I felt something hard hit the side of my head.

 The next time I opened my eyes it was pitch black again.
-As I tried to sit upright, my now wee soaked hair swung out and then splashed back against the White of my shirt.
+I tried to sit upright and my now wee soaked hair swung out and then splashed back against the white of my shirt.
 While I was cursing my choice of shirt colour, someone put their hand on my leg.
-Still wondering what the hell had happened, I jumped and yelled, ‘Gods Kaz!’ but then quieted down rather quickly thinking, ‘You don’t need to whack me over the head with a lump of four by two twice.’
+Still wondering what the hell had happened, I jumped and yelled, ‘Gods Kaz!’ but then quieted down thinking, ‘You don’t need to whack me over the head twice.’

 ‘Yeah it was me, still here, waitin for you ta wake up… again!’

 I was about to respond when Kaz appeared to pre-empt it and said, ‘Shut up Jo and we’ll tell you what we know.’

 Lifting my hand to my nose, I said, ‘All right, but there better be a bloody good explanation why I am sitting on a cold wet floor that smells like piss,’ and before Kaz could continue, I had to make sure that it was only the three of us locked away in this damp dungeon.

 Ann sniffed and said, ‘Yeah, it’s only us Jo.
 Kaz and I.’

 Unable to wait for someone to fill me in, I continued, ‘And do we know where here is, and who the hell whacked me across the head, was that Pony?’